Deduplicating Training Data Mitigates Privacy Risks in Language Models: Model Inversion with Deduplicated Data

 \paragraph{Membership Inference} Next, we evaluate the performance of the membership inference scoring methods on the generated samples.
 We randomly subsample 25,000 sequences that are copied from the training data and 25,000 sequences that are novel from each of the models.
 All of these sequences are scored by the membership inference methods and we report the AUROC in the bottom of Table~\ref{tab:model_inversion}.
 We find that {\fontfamily{lmtt}\selectfont zlib} and {\fontfamily{lmtt}\selectfont Lowercase} are considerably affected by deduplication, whereas {\fontfamily{lmtt}\selectfont Reference Model} performs almost equally as well on both models.

-One factor to consider when comparing the AUROC scores between the normal and deduplicated models is that the positive samples that they are trying to detect are different.
+One factor to consider when comparing the AUROC scores between the normal and deduplicated models is that the set of memorized training samples that they are trying to detect are different.
 We hypothesize that in the rare circumstance that the deduplicated model does indeed regenerate a training sample, those samples may be unique in some manner.
 This may make the samples easier to classify, which can explain why the AUROC can remain relatively high for the deduplicated model (0.87).
-Further investigating the difference between the regenerations made by a normal and deduplicated model is worthy of future study.
+Further investigation of the difference between the regenerations made by a normal and deduplicated model is worthy of future study.

 \paragraph{Qualities of Effective Membership Inference Methods} The reasonable accuracy of the {\fontfamily{lmtt}\selectfont Reference Model} method suggests that it measures training data leakage beyond just generation-based memorization.
 We hypothesize that this is due to its similarity to a different notion of memorization known as counterfactual memorization \cite{zhang2021counterfactual}.
-A sample's counterfactual memorization compares the sample's expected likelihood under models that have and have not trained on that sample.
+A sample's counterfactual memorization is measured by comparing the sample's expected likelihood under models that have and have not trained on that sample.
 The {\fontfamily{lmtt}\selectfont Reference Model} method is an approximation of counterfactual memorization that uses a single model trained on different training data to approximate the expected likelihood under a model that has not trained on the sample being scored.
 While we find that duplication and generation-based memorization are highly correlated, this result suggests that approximating other notions of memorization, such as counterfactual memorization, may lead to membership inference scores that are less sensitive to deduplication.
 Similar findings have been noted in \citet{watson2021importance} and \citet{carlini2021membership}.